 Project #1.
-Field Placement with a community-based health organization providing primary health care services to slum populations, with weekly guidance and evaluations provided by a supervisor.
+Field Placement with a community-based health organization providing health care services to slum populations, with weekly guidance and evaluations provided by a supervisor.
 This experience informs the student’s health topic focus of the course and final projects.
 Students are expected to arrange a field placement with a local health NGO (health defined broadly) In keeping with the emphasis on application, the field placement will be the source for many of the online discussions and the written assignments.
 Placements should start not later than week 3 and continue for 12 weeks, 3 hours per week.
 (SLO: 1, 4).
+(Note: Work in an internally displaced or refugee community may be allowed as an alternative with the instructor’s approval.)
+The outputs for this project are a written placement agreement (template provided) and, after completion, a signed statement confirming the student participated in the placement a minimum of 30 hours.

 Project #2.
 Community Health Ecology Project that includes observational and secondary research of the relationships between environmental, social and political determinants of health for a specific health issue in the local slum context (Note: in some locations a similar project organized through a local health course can substitute for some credit of this project, to be determined by WCIU faculty).
-(SLO: 1, 2)
+(SLO: 1, 2) The output is a written report based on the student’s research in the placement.

 Project #3.
 Community Health Intervention Report back involves collecting primary (interviews) data on innovative community-based interventions, as course practice in research methods, and using the findings to develop a culturally/contextually-relevant and useful reference for the internship (as agreed upon through the internship).
-(SLO: 4, 5)
+(SLO: 4, 5) The output is a written report on the student’s research into the intervention strategies used in the field placement.
+The student is encouraged to pay special attention to how the strategies may have been modified to address ecological issues identified in the Health Ecology Report.

 Final Presentations of i) report back key findings to the internship organization and community stakeholders, and ii) a summary presentation to the course cohort via Zoom.
-(SLO: 5)
+(SLO: 5) The required output is a verbal presentation to the class describing the main insights, lessons, and learning that took place during the field placement.
+The presentation is part formal presentation by the student followed by a student facilitated conversation with the class focusing on a particularly challenging, controversial, or important aspect of the field experience.

 Recommended Readings

 As a development professional, the student will ideally develop the habit of regular reading in the field of health and development.
 There are a large number of resources the student could be reading.
 As an aide to this future discipline, a list of “Recommended Readings are included with some of the class topics.
 These are not required and are not expected to be used in the written assignments.
 However, as time may permit, reading some of these will strengthen the students understanding of the subject, whether that is now or in the future.
 Note on Research: This is not a research course but rather an emphasis on translation of research evidence into practice as would be needed by a field worker.
 This includes understanding levels of evidence, sources of authority, and how organizations may or may not make evidence-based improvement to practice.
+Where the syllabus refers to research it is referring to the careful collection of evidence during the field experience that may include observation, interviews, and/or document review.
+It does not require a formal research design or methodology.

 Course Lesson Titles